-In 1945 the microwave was accidentally invented when Percy Spencer, a self-taught engineer and one of the world's leading experts in radar tube design, noticed his chocolate bar was melting in his pocket while working on a powered radar set.
-The theory was that a high-frequency electric field could be used for heating with a multi-cavity magnetron that produced small electromagnetic waves (microwaves), which aided in the development of radar.
-Although he was not the first to notice this reaction, he became so intrigued and experimented further; soon after, he had the microwave cooking oven patented (1).
+In 1945, the microwave was accidentally invented.
+Percy Spencer, a self-taught engineer and one of the world's leading experts in radar tube design, noticed his chocolate bar was melting in his pocket while working on a powered radar set.
+The theory was that a high-frequency electric field with a multi-cavity magnetron that produced small electromagnetic waves (microwaves) could be used for heating.
+Although he was not the first to notice this reaction, he became intrigued and experimented further; soon after, he had the microwave cooking oven patented (1).

 What is Microwave Sickness?